 For the latest DVD of THE AMITYVILLE HORROR, there is even a commentary by Hans Holzer.
 So how does the movie hold up after nearly 30 years?

-Let's think about it's day back in 1979.
-It was released by American international pictures which was, at that time, every bit as big a studio as Lionsgate and with a longer history.
+Let's think about its day back in 1979.
+It was released by American International Pictures which was, at that time, every bit as big a studio as Lionsgate and with a longer history.
 Horror movies had been revived thanks to the stunning success of HALLOWEEN in 1978.
 THE AMITYVILLE HORROR seemed like a sure bet.

 It was based upon the book THE AMITYVILLE HORROR: A TRUE STORY, by Jay Ansen; who in turn based his "novel" partly on what was claimed to be a true story by George and Kathy Lutz.
-The movie and the is about them and the terror the Lutz family presumably went through while living in the house.
+The movie is about them and the terror the Lutz family presumably went through while living in the house.
 Lutz, in turn, claimed to have been haunted by the ghost or spirits that possessed real life Ronald DeFeo, in 1974, to murder his entire family in cold blood.
-Of this entire story, the fact that Ronald De Feo (still alive and still imprisoned as of this writing) murdered his family, is true.
+Of this entire story, the fact that Ronald De Feo Jr. (still alive and still imprisoned as of this writing) murdered his family, is true.

 So Samuel Z. Arkoff had a movie made, featuring screenwriter Sandor Stern (PIN: A PLASTIC NIGHTMARE, AMITYVILLE HORROR 4: THE EVIL ESCAPES) and director Stuart Rosenberg (Various televised episodes of ALFRED HITCHCOCK PRESENTS and the original THE TWILIGHT ZONE, THE DROWNING POOL).
 For the part of George Lutz, they got actor James Brolin, who was hot off of three unexpected hits: WESTWORLD, THE CAR, and CAPRICORN ONE.
 At that moment, Brolin was the Keanu Reeves of his day.
-Nobody thought he was a good actor, or even particularly smart - but he wound up in three throw away movies in a row that became hits: As mysterious then as it is now.
+Nobody thought he was a good actor, or even particularly smart - but he wound up in three throw away movies in a row that became box office hits: As mysterious then as it is now.

 The lead actress was also riding a wave.
-Playing the part of Kathy Lutz was Margot Kidder who was in the smash hit, Superman just a year before.
+Playing the part of Kathy Lutz was Margot Kidder who was in the smash hit, Superman, just a year before.
 What's more, after nearly five years in obscurity, a flop she made back in 1974, BLACK CHRISTMAS, was busy making the cable and network circuit and television audiences were discovering the shocker.
 Margot was hot.
 A hot novel, hot actors, and a story that the world was nuts about.
 How could it not become a hit?
-And a smash hit it was.
+And a smash it was.

 THE AMITYVILLE HORROR starts off with the murders of the DeFeo family by their eldest son, who murdered both of his parents and his younger siblings.
 While Horror movie epilogues have grown tiresome and useless, in 1979 it made sense to the story to start off there and then announce, One Year Later, whereby George and Kathy are checking the house out.
 And for the size of the house, its location, the property and the ton of ameneities, the house was a steal.
 So what if people were murdered in it?
 "Houses don't have memories," George says.